-- 9. Expected value of a constant is the - 10.
-When a random variable is expressed in monetary units, its expected value is often termed as - 11.
+- 9. Expected value of a constant is the ..... - 11.
 If X and Y are two random variables, then $E(X + Y) = \dots$

 12.3 Counting Techniques

 Counting techniques or combinatorial methods are often helpful in the enumeration of total number of outcomes of a random experiment and the number of cases favourable to the occurrence of an event.